Program Overview

 There are no pre-requisites to declare the criminal justice certificate.
 Any student may declare the certificate, no matter what major or school they are in.

-Students are encouraged to declare the certificate as early as possible within their college careers in order to prepare for field work/internship/research seminar courses.
+Students are encouraged to declare the certificate as early as possible within their college careers in order to prepare for field work/internship/research seminar course.

 Courses to Earn the Criminal Justice Certificate